hunterdyar/IMMGuidebook/content/xr-dev/virtual-reality/zero-to-quest-meta-xr-sdk.md

 ## Installing the Meta XR SDK
 - **Download and Install the Meta XR All-in-One SDK:**
-  - Follow this [link](https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657?srsltid=AfmBOopGcg_wSYbVGG4iWQu9dGdDVLT57kF8zgaTrSOuXcQgZE1cRQFo) to access the Meta XR All-in-One SDK on the Unity Asset Store.
+  - Get the [Meta XR All-in-One SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657?srsltid=AfmBOopGcg_wSYbVGG4iWQu9dGdDVLT57kF8zgaTrSOuXcQgZE1cRQFo) from the asset store.
-  - Install the SDK in your project.
+  - Add this to your project (from the [package manager]({{< ref "../../unity-starting/setup/packages-assets-modules.md" >}})).
   - Restart the Unity editor when prompted.

 - **Install Additional XR Plugins:**
   - Open the Package Manager (`Window > Package Manager`).
     - Make sure you have selected the "Unity Registry" packages.
-  - Install "XR Plugin Management" and the "Oculus XR Plugin."
+  - Install the "XR Plugin Management" package.
   - Navigate to `Meta < Tools < Project Setup Tool` in the top menu bar.
   - In the Project Settings window, under the "Meta XR" tab, ensure "Android" is selected.
   - Click "Fix All" to resolve any issues, then click "Apply All" to finalize the setup.